leaningtech/labs/src/content/docs/cheerp/01-tutorials/02-dom.md

 title: Modifying the DOM
 ---

-# Input and output

-In the [first](Getting-started#hello-world) [two](Tutorial-Hello-Wasm) tutorials we used no input methods and only printing to the console as the output method.
+In the first two tutorials we used no input methods and only printing to the console as the output method.

-Now we will expore a more powerful interface: accessing and modifying the DOM.
+Now we will explore a more powerful interface: accessing and modifying the DOM.

 # Accessing the DOM